GSejas/markdown-toolbar/docs/workspace/planning/manual-test-plan.md

 4. [ ] Check status bar - should show only basic buttons

-5. [ ] Run debug command: `Markdown Toolbar: Generate Extension Analysis`
+5. [ ] Run debug command: `Markdown Extended Toolbar: Generate Extension Analysis`

 **Expected Results**:
 - [ ] All dependency flags should be `false`